-Before FlightGear can use your new xml file, you need to edit the file adding a line that will include your new file if the "name" you entered between the name tags matches the name supplied to the driver by your joystick.
+Before FlightGear can use your new xml file, you need to edit the file /FlightGear/joysticks.xml, adding a line that will include your new file if the "name" you entered between the name tags matches the name supplied to the driver by your joystick.
 Add the following line to joysticks.xml.